jonasschultheiss/filelify.backend/README.md

 `LOGZIO_TOKEN` - specify the token for the logging per logz.io

+`DBTYPE` - specify what db should be used. available: `postgresql`.

 ### Development

 `PORT` - specify the port you want the app to run on